medford-group/bdqm-vip/syllabus.md

     several numerical parameters.
 The training will cover approximately 10 weeks and is highly represnetative of training programs for new graduate students in this field.

--   LUCAS GROUP (led by Lucas Timmerman): EDIT HERE This sub-team will focus on training machine-learning models to reproduce the output of DFT calculations.
+-   Machine Learning for Catalysis (led by Lucas Timmerman): EDIT HERE This sub-team will focus on training machine-learning models to reproduce the output of DFT calculations.
     In particular, this team will utilize a variety of available technology to train and optimize models for the "[Open Catalyst Project](https://opencatalystproject.org/)"